microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/directory-list-devicelocalcredentials.md

 ---
 title: "List deviceLocalCredentialInfo"
-description: "Get a list of deviceLocalCredentialInfo and their properties excluding the credentials."
+description: "Get a list of deviceLocalCredentialInfo and their properties, excluding the credentials property."
 author: "sandeo-MSFT"
 ms.localizationpriority: medium
 ms.prod: "directory-management"